olsson82/olshot/README.md

 It's wireless and uses nrf24l01 modules to communicate to the targets and the main system.

+## How mutch does it cost to buid ?
+Well it will cost you some money, for the components, and maufactoring the pcb, **BUT** to have your custom build game is priceless.

 # Read more
 * [Wiki](https://github.com/olsson82/olshot/wiki)
 * [Targets](page/targets.md)